multifreded/hv20/day24/README.md

 }
 ```

-… could be translated to the following more readable code fragment …
+… can be translated to the following more readable code fragment …

 ```c
     unsigned char magic[10] = {0xde,0xad,0xbe,0xef,0xc0,0x12,0x34,0x56,0x78,0x9a};